 Cockroach nymphs appear white right after molting or hatching.
 They will become reddish-brown and will appear like bed bugs at that age.
 Baby roaches appear more cylindrical in shape and bed bugs will be shorter and oval (like apple seeds) in shape

 The easiest way to differentiate bed bugs vs cockroaches is by the length of their antennas and the shape of their eyes.

-Bat bugs and bed bugs names sound quite similar.
-That is not the only similarity they have in common.
-Both bugs also have similar appearance.
+Bat bugs and bed bugs’ names sound pretty similar.
+That is not the only resemblance they have in common.
+Both bugs also have identical appearances.
 It is claimed that only a trained professional can spot the difference between the two bugs.